shootismoke/mobile-app/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-The code style adheres to [semistandard](https://github.com/Flet/semistandard), and that is the only requirement.
-Run `yarn lint` to make sure the code you wrote passes linting.
+The code style adheres to [semistandard](https://github.com/Flet/semistandard).
+We use an opiniated `eslint`, which is configured to behave like `prettier` + `semistandard`.

-We also recommend adding the [prettier](https://github.com/prettier/prettier) extension to your IDE, though it is not mandatory.
+Run `yarn lint` to make sure that your code passes linting.
+You can optionally add the `--fix` flag to let `eslint` automatically fix some errors.

 ## License